2020-mccabe-vanderbilt-es140X/ES140X/instructions/README.md

 ## Download this repository

-This repository contains software and files neccessary for this class, so we ask you to download this repository and put it in a location convienient for later reference.
-We recommend you put this folder in you home directory using these commands
+This repository contains software and files neccessary for activities in this class, so we ask you to download this repository and put it in a location convienient for later reference.
+We recommend you put it in your home directory using the commands below:
 `cd $HOME`
 `git clone https://github.com/2020-mccabe-vanderbilt-es140X/ES140X.git`
 <br />